-During 2019, PG&E, one of the Company's largest customers, filed for reorganization under Chapter 11 of the U.S. Bankruptcy Code in the U.S. Bankruptcy Court for the Northern District of California, or the Bankruptcy Court.
+During 2019, PG&E, one of the Company's largest customers, filed for reorganization under Chapter 11 of the U.S. Bankruptcy Code in the U.S. Bankruptcy Court of California, or the Bankruptcy Court.
 On January 31, 2020, PG&E filed with the Bankruptcy Court a Chapter 11 plan of reorganization, as amended, or the PG&E Plan.
 The PG&E Plan provides for PG&E to assume all of its PPAs with the Company.
 There are many conditions that must be satisfied before the PG&E Plan and assumption of the PPAs can become effective, including but not limited to approvals by various classes of creditors, the Bankruptcy Court, and the CPUC.
 A hearing before the Bankruptcy Court to consider whether the PG&E Plan will be approved and confirmed is currently expected to occur on May 27, 2020.
 As of March 31, 2020, the Company had \$1.37 billion of property, plant and equipment, net, \$368 million investments in unconsolidated affiliates and \$1.19 billion of borrowings with final maturity dates ranging from 2022 to 2037 related to subsidiaries that sell their output to PG&E under the long-term contracts.
 These subsidiaries of the Company are parties to financing agreements consisting of non-recourse project-level debt and, in certain cases, non-recourse holding company debt.
 The PG&E Bankruptcy has triggered defaults under the PPAs with PG&E and such related financing agreements, as further discussed in Item 1 - Note 7, Long-term Debt.
 As a result, the Company recorded approximately \$1.19 billion of principal, net of the related unamortized debt issuance costs, with final maturity dates ranging from 2022 to 2037, as short-term debt.
-As of May 7, 2020, the Company's contracts with PG&E have operated in the normal course and the Company continues to seek forbearance agreements for other project-level financing arrangements affected by the PG&E Bankruptcy.
+As of May 7, 2020, the Company's contracts with PG&E have operated in the normal course and the Company currently expects these contracts to continue as such.
+Additionally, the Company has entered into forbearance agreements for certain project-level financing arrangements and continues to seek forbearance agreements for other project-level financing arrangements affected by the PG&E Bankruptcy.
 The Company continues to assess the potential future impacts of the PG&E Bankruptcy as events occur.
 For further discussion see Note 7, Long-term Debt.